HippoCampusRobotics/fav_docs/tutorials/ros_package.rst

 For this guide it is not necessary to go into details too much.
 But if you like to know more about packages, you can read the article about packages in the `ROS Docs <https://docs.ros.org/en/iron/Tutorials/Beginner-Client-Libraries/Creating-Your-First-ROS2-Package.html>`_.

-.. hint:: In ROS2 there is the option to create native Python packages.
+.. hint:: In ROS2, there is the option to create native Python packages.
 For this class, we stick to the CMake way of organizing packages.
 Even if we write pure Python packages.
-So in this regard our instructions differ from the official documentation.
+So in this regard, our instructions differ from the official documentation.

 Go to the :file:`src` directory